-- Vehicles may not park next to yellow curbs, which are for commercial vehicles to load and unload passengers or freight.
+- Vehicles may not park next to yellow curbs or yellow top of the meters, which are for commercial vehicles to load and unload passengers or freight.

 - Vehicles may not park next to white curbs, which are for loading and unloading passengers, or depositing mail in an adjacent mailbox, for longer than the 3 minutes.